-When entering gang mode with multiple devices, both devices can be configured for operation, but the conver- sion enable bit (ECGCTL register, Bit 2, Table 28) of the primary device should be set after the conversion enable bit of the secondary device.
-When the primary device conversion signal is set, the primary device generates one edge on its SYNC\GANG pin.
-This applies to any secondary device SYNC\GANG inputs, allowing the devices to synchronize ADC conversions.
+When entering gang mode with multiple devices, it is recommended to enable power (the PWREN bit in the ECGCTL register) to the secondary device and wait for the PLL to lock (visible in the OPSTAT register).
+Subsequently, the user can enable other settings in the secondary device prior to enabling conversion (the CNVEN bit in the ECGCTL register) on the primary device.
+The SYNC pulse is generated by the primary device, but if the secondary device is not powered up with the PLL clock running and locked, the secondary device may miss the SYNC pulse.
+When the primary device conversion signal is set, the primary device generates one edge on the SYNC\GANG pin.
+This configuration applies to any secondary device SYNC\GANG inputs, allowing the devices to synchronize ADC conversions.